onyx-og/prismal/packages/storybook/README.md

 # Components showcase for @prismal/react

-This project utilizes Node workspaces to manage its internal packages, including the Storybook instance located at `packages/storybook`.
+This project features the Storybook instance located at `packages/storybook`.
 The `packages/storybook/src` folder contains the Storybook stories (`stories.tsx` files) for most of the UI-kit components, with more showcases currently in development.

 ## 🛠️ Getting Started (Local Development)